Welcome Week: Monday 18 September to Friday 22 September 2017

 Please use the password: Hampstead

-Tuesday 19 September from 1.30pm-2.00pm in Seminar Room 5: Introductory session for international students
+Tuesday 19 September, 1.30pm-2.00pm, Seminar Room 5: Introductory session for international students

 Please drop in if you are an international student and would like to meet your fellow students from overseas and find out a little about what it is like to study at the Trust.

-Tuesday 19 September, 12-12.30pm in Seminar Room 5: Introductory Meeting of the LGBT Student Group
+Wednesday 20 September, 9.30-10am, Seminar Room 5: Introductory Meeting of the LGBT Student Group

 Please drop in if you would like to find out about the Trust’s LGBT student group.
 If you are unable to attend, please note that there are regular termly meetings of the group.
 The dates will be advertised throughout Welcome Week.